isc-projects/bind9/doc/notes/notes-current.rst

   zonestatus`` now uses ``primary`` and ``secondary`` terminology.
   [GL #1948]

-- When ``check-names`` is in effect, A records below an ``_spf``, ``_spf_rate`` and ``_spf_verify`` labels (which are employed by the ``exists`` SPF mechanism defined inr:rfc:`7208` section 5.7/appendix D1) are no longer reported as warnings/errors.
+- When ``check-names`` is in effect, A records below an ``_spf``, ``_spf_rate``, or ``_spf_verify`` label (which are employed by the ``exists`` SPF mechanism defined in :rfc:`7208` section 5.7/appendix D.1) are no longer reported as warnings/errors.
 [GL #2377]

 Bug Fixes
 ~~~~~~~~~

-- KASP incorrectly set signature validity to the value of the DNSKEY signature
+- KASP incorrectly set signature validity to the value of the DNSKEY
-  validity.
-This is now fixed.
+  signature validity.
+This has been fixed.
 [GL #2383]

-- Previously, ``dnssec-keyfromlabel`` crashed when operating on an ECDSA key.
+- Previously, ``dnssec-keyfromlabel`` crashed when operating on an ECDSA
+  key.
 This has been fixed.
 [GL #2178]

-- Named ``allow-update`` acls where broken in BIND 9.17.9 and BIND 9.16.11
+- ``named`` failed to start when its configuration included a zone with
-  preventing ``named`` starting.
+  a non-builtin ``allow-update`` ACL attached.
 [GL #2413]

-- When migrating to ``dnssec-policy``, BIND considered keys with the "Inactive"
+- When migrating to KASP, BIND 9 considered keys with the ``Inactive``
-  and/or "Delete" timing metadata as possible active keys.
-This has been fixed.
+  and/or ``Delete`` timing metadata to be possible active keys.
+This has
+  been fixed.
 [GL #2406]

-- Fix the "three is a crowd" key rollover bug in ``dnssec-policy``.
-When keys
+- Fix the "three is a crowd" key rollover bug in KASP.
+When keys rolled
-  rolled faster than the time required to finish the rollover procedure, the
+  faster than the time required to finish the rollover procedure, the
-  successor relation equation failed because it assumed only two keys were
+  successor relation equation failed because it assumed only two keys
-  taking part in a rollover.
-This could lead to premature removal of
+  were taking part in a rollover.
+This could lead to premature removal
-  predecessor keys.
-BIND 9 now implements a recursive successor relation, as
+  of predecessor keys.
+BIND 9 now implements a recursive successor
-  described in the paper "Flexible and Robust Key Rollover" (Equation (2)).
+  relation, as described in the paper "Flexible and Robust Key Rollover"
+  (Equation (2)).
 [GL #2375]